Skip to content

 Treatment for substance use disorders can involve multiple approaches, so it won’t look the same for everyone.
 Medication-assisted treatment, despite its high marks, might not be for everyone.
 SAMHSA reports that MAT has led to positive results for some people who have tried it.
 Still, MAT is not used as much as one would think, SAMHSA says.

-Without these medications, it says, it would be challenging for opioid-dependent people to find relief from harrowing withdrawal symptoms and mental drug cravings that often lead to relapse.
+Without these medications, it would be challenging for opioid-dependent people to find relief from withdrawal symptoms and drug cravings that often lead to relapse.

 “MAT programs provide a safe and controlled level of medication to overcome the use of an abused opioid,” SAMHSA writes.